yasserfarouk/negmas/docs/upgrade_guide.rst

 ================================  ===================================  =============================================================================================================
  from                              to                                   Notes
 ================================  ===================================  =============================================================================================================
-def respond(self,state, offer)     def respond(self, state)            SAO negotiator's respond() does not receive the offer anymore.
+def respond(self,state, offer,...)     def respond(self, state, ...)
+SAO negotiator's respond() does not receive the offer anymore.
 You can get the offer as `state.current_offer`
+PreferenceChangeType.Scaled         PreferenceChangeType.Scale
+PreferenceChangeType.Shifted         PreferenceChangeType.Shift
 ================================  ===================================  =============================================================================================================

 Other Changes